 The university continuously monitors liquidity needed to meet its operating activities while prudently investing its available capital.
-Possible sources of liquidity include cash and cash equivalents, short-term investments, marketable debt and equity securities, a \$50.0 million line of credit and a \$70.0 million commercial paper program (see Note 11).
+Possible sources of liquidity include cash and cash equivalents, short-term investments, marketable debt and equity securities, two \$50.0 million lines of credit and a \$200.0 million commercial paper program (see Note 11).
 The university also anticipates converting certain receivables to cash within the next 12 months.
-As of June 30, 2022 and 2021, financial assets available within one year for general expenditure are as follows (dollars in thousands):
+As of June 30, 2023 and 2022, financial assets available within one year for general expenditure are as follows (dollars in thousands):

-2022 2021 Cash and cash equivalents \$765,478 \$700,526 Accounts receivable, net 94,684 89,222 Pledge receivables donor restricted for operations 12,385 10,815 Short-term working capital investments 329,989 110,935 Subsequent year's approved endowment distributions 129,906 111,192 Subsequent year's approved long-term working capital distributions 14,548 11,221 Total financial assets available within one year \$1,346,990 \$1,033,911
+2023 2022 Cash and cash equivalents \$981,061 \$765,478 Accounts receivable, net 89,016 94,684 Pledge receivables donor restricted for operations 11,738 12,385 Short-term working capital investments 180,892 329,989 Subsequent year's approved endowment distributions 149,059 129,906 Subsequent year's approved long-term working capital distributions 17,286 14,548 Total financial assets available within one year \$1,429,052 \$1,346,990

 For purposes of analyzing resources available for general expenditures over a 12-month period, the university considers all expenditures related to its ongoing activities of teaching and research, as well as the conduct of services undertaken to support those activities, to be general expenditures.
 This includes short-term working capital investments available for construction and plant activity.
 Long-term working capital investments are included within the university's long-term investments pool.
-While the university does not intend to spend from these long-term working capital investments other than the amounts appropriated for general expenditure as indicated above, the long-term working capital investments could be made available if necessary.
-However, the long-term investments pool contains investments with lock-up provisions that reduce the total investments that could be made available (see Note 6 and Note 8).
+While the university does not intend to spend from these long-term working capital investments other than the amounts appropriated for general expenditure as indicated above, the long-term working capital investments with lock-up provisions that reduce the total investments that could be made available (see Note 6 and Note 8).